nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Reflection and Attributes - Exercise/CommandPattern/README.md

 Each command line will look as it follows: "{CommandName} {CommandArgs}".
 CommandName will be as follows: "Hello" -> executing HelloCommand and so on.

 There are a few steps you can follow to employ the command pattern design:

+### Create a Command Interface

+Create a Command interface - ICommand, which contains a method - Execute(string[] args).